PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 var services = new ServiceCollection();

-services.Configure<PipeboxWorkersConfig>(
-    this.Configuration.GetSection(nameof(PipeboxWorkersConfig)))
-    .AddOptionsSnapshot<PipeboxWorkersConfig>();

-services.AddSingleton<IPipeboxWorkersManager, PipeboxWorkersManager>()
-        .AddSingleton(typeof(IPipeboxWorker<>), typeof(PipeboxWorker<>));
+services.Configure<TaskboxOptions>(
+    this.Configuration.GetSection(nameof(TaskboxOptions)))
+    .AddOptionsSnapshot<TaskboxOptions>();

+services.AddSingleton<ITaskboxWorkersManager, TaskboxWorkersManager>()
+        .AddSingleton(typeof(ITaskboxWorker<>), typeof(TaskboxWorker<>));

 var provider = services.BuildServiceProvider();

-// Get a new instance of a IPipeboxWorkersManager IPipeboxWorkersManager engine = provider.GetRequiredService<IPipeboxWorkersManager>();
+// Get a new instance of a ITaskboxWorkersManager ITaskboxWorkersManager engine = provider.GetRequiredService<ITaskboxWorkersManager>();

 // Starting the workers
 (...)

-// Stoping the engine
+// Stopping the engine
 await engine.StopEngine().ConfigureAwait(false);

 ```

-## Deployment
+## Dependency Injection

-This section holds all the components related to the deployment of a Taskbox.

-### Configuration Class's
+### Options Class's

-- `EventBusConfiguration` it's a class to help the implementation of an EventBus with the Taskbox.
+- `EventBusOptions` it's a class to help the implementation of an EventBus for the Taskbox.
-- `PipeboxWorkersConfig` it's a class that holds the configurations for the workers manager.
+- `TaskboxOptions` it's a class that holds the configurations for the workers manager.

+### Service collection extensions

+- `TaskboxServiceCollectionExtensions` this class provides methods to help add and configure a taskbox.

+## Event Handling

+This section holds all the components related to the event handling of a Taskbox.

 ### `EventBusHandler<T>`
 It's an abstract handler that implements the [`IEventBusEventHandler<T>`](EventBus.Abstractions.md), to help build an handler for the taskbox in a way that is easier and faster.

-### EventTrigger
+### TriggeredEvent
 It's a class that represents the event, this holds the event type, the event body, the event topic and it's properties.
 This class also contains a set of methods that helps managing a list of events.
-It's recommended  to use it in the implementation of the taskbox.

 ### EventBusManager

-It's a generic subscribe and unsubscribe, it can do both operations for any event type that is given.
-This manager works with a event
+It's a generic subscriber and unsubscriber, it can do both operations for any event type that is given.
+This manager works with the `TriggeredEvent` class.